- Location: Nebraska

 The list includes programs offered at area high schools as well as private courses.
 To learn more about a particular program, you'll need to contact the instructor directly.
 The Nebraska DMV does not answer questions regarding issues such as fees or scheduling.

 If you pass a driver education program's written and driving tests, this will be considered proof of the knowledge and skills necessary for a school permit (SCP) or provisional operator's permit (POP).
-If you do not take an approved driver education course, you will need to submit a signed 50-hour certification form before receiving an SCP or POP.
+If you do not take an approved driver education course, you will need to submit a signed School Permit/Provisional Operator's Permit 50 Hour Certification (Form DMV 06-91) before receiving an SCP or POP.

 For complete details about permits, see our Teen Drivers page on this site.